Zed-CSP/Zed-CSP/README.md

 ### Hi there 👋
-##I'm Christopher Peret, -Software Engineer
+# I'm Christopher Peret, -Software Engineer

+## 14 year background in industry automation

 - 🔭 I’m currently working on Games, WebDev, and Robotics
 - 🌱 I’m currently learning Typescript, Neural Networks, and Algorithms
+- 🤔 I’m looking for help with CODE REVIEWS!
+- 💬 Ask me about Automation
+- ⚡ Fun fact: I'm getting my pilots license!
 - 📫 How to reach me: cperet89@gmail.com
 <!--
 **Zed-CSP/Zed-CSP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.